Wednesday, 3 December 2025

 3D computer analysis

-Gait analysis looked at in conjuction with a Static detailed physical examination.
+-Gait analysis looked at in conjuction with a Static detailed physical examination.

-Vivo- 3
+Viva- 3

 You got an X-ray